EJFleet/PP2/README.md

 ## Features

-The website consists of one continuous page, divided up into sections.
-There is a fixed header at the top of the page, and a footer at the bottom.
+The website consists of one page with four different containers that are displayed/hidden depending on which stage of the site the user is at - home, game play, game over or time's up.

+The site fits into the height of the screen and there is no need for scrolling.

 The site was designed mobile-first and is responsive at every screen size.